EduardoZepeda/coffee-bytes-hugo/content/posts/la-notacion-big-o/index.en.md

 - Eduardo Zepeda
 ---

 I love astrophysics and try to keep up with new discoveries as they happen; whether they are trivial things, like the discovery of a new planet; or significant, like the hypothetical Dyson spheres they swear they find every month.
-But the discovery this time was fantastic.
+But this time the discovery was simply outstanding.

 Last April 2019, the [first photograph of a black hole](https://www.bbc.com/mundo/noticias-47880446) was published.